10 Ways to Streamline Your HR Practices Today

 • Is centralization mandated?
 In some cases it may just be a question of following company policy and bringing the department up to speed.
 In other cases, perhaps in the areas of health and safety rules and regulations, significant functions may need to be conducted onsite, effectively making decentralization mandated.

 • Will centralization add value?
-In some cases, it may be cheaper to leave the HR function diffuse.
-You’ll need to weigh the cost savings before doing it.
+In some cases, it may be cheaper to leave the HR function as it is.
+You will need to weigh the cost savings before doing it.

 • What are the risks of centralization?
 Will it lead to business rigidity, reduced motivation, bureaucracy, and/or distraction?
 These considerations should be weighed as well.